Data-Provenance-Initiative/Data-Provenance-Collection/src/web_analysis/README.md

 - `--stats-folder` (optional): Directory to save statistical data (default is "stats").
 - `--debug` (optional): Enable detailed logging and/or debugging.

+NOTE: The Wayback CDX API does not allow for filtering by week, so if you choose "weekly" the script will filtr using daily granularity and then aggregate the results into weeks manually in the post-processing step.

 **Example**

 Here's a concrete example using the `urls_example.txt` file in this folder: